* Translated by AI

 *This content was translated by AI.

-"Even in Japan, people are cutting ties."
-Takahiro Kitano, former vice president of the Japanese Olympic Committee (JOC), has resigned abruptly amid a scandal involving his derogatory remarks against Koreans, prompting even the JOC leadership to express regret.
+Even in Japan, people are distancing themselves.
+Takahiro Kitano, former vice president of the Japanese Olympic Committee (JOC), has resigned abruptly amid a scandal involving his derogatory remarks against Koreans, and even the JOC leadership has expressed regret.

-"Recently, the Japanese media outlet 'Daily' reported that Seiko Hashimoto, JOC president, stated during a regular press conference, 'It is very regrettable for the JOC that the former vice president has resigned.
-We have accepted his intention to resign.'"
+Recently, the Japanese media outlet 'Daily' reported that JOC President Seiko Hashimoto stated during a regular press conference, "It is very regrettable for the JOC that the former vice president has resigned.
+We have accepted his intention to resign."

 Regarding this scandal, Ha Si-mo-to (Chairman) stated, "Verification of the facts regarding the remarks is an internal matter for each sports organization, so the JOC cannot take any official stance," while also bowing his head and saying, "The JOC is also responsible for the sound operation of its affiliated organizations.
-The JOC will firmly work to restore trust for sound operations."
+The JOC will definitely work to restore trust for sound operations."

-While the JOC leadership rushed to express regret and draw a line, the actual atmosphere among Japanese athletes locally was one of cynical reaction, saying "the inevitable has happened," and welcoming the end of Takahiro Kitano Jeon (Chairman)'s autocratic rule.
-According to a report by Japanese media outlet 'TBS', Genji Murakami and Yoshihiro Kaneko, former Japanese bobsleigh representatives, stated in a press conference, "Regardless of the discriminatory remarks exposed this time, we athletes have always been talking about 'such a problem will eventually surface.'"
-They also revealed, "We understand that Takahiro Kitano Jeon (Chairman) has frequently made discriminatory remarks targeting specific countries."
+While the JOC leadership was busy expressing regret and drawing a line, the actual atmosphere among Japanese athletes locally was one of cynical reaction, saying "what was bound to happen, happened," and welcoming the end of Kitano Jeon (Chairman)'s autocratic rule.
+According to a report by Japanese media outlet 'TBS', Genji Murakami and Yoshihiro Kaneko, former Japanese bobsleigh representatives, revealed in a press conference, "Regardless of the discriminatory remarks exposed this time, we athletes have always been talking about how 'such a problem would eventually surface.'
+We understand that Kitano Jeon (Chairman) has often made discriminatory remarks targeting specific countries."

 Japanese athletes are relieved by the news of the unilateral leader's resignation.
 Murakami said, "Now, there are colleagues who believe the federation will be normalized and are saying they will return to active duty once again," urging comprehensive reform.